Virginia Avenue Community Garden Guidelines

 - Tools should always be used in a safe manner, and kept in a secure and out of the way location while in use.

 - Report damaged communal tools to the Garden Board or maintenance coordinators for repair or replacement.

 - Combination locks are used on the gates, shed and water spigots.
 New members will be given the combination at the first spring garden cleanup if one has not already been provided.
 You are expected to keep the combination secure and not to share it with anyone outside of the garden.
 The combination or lock may be changed as needed based on turnover and security needs.

 - Gardeners must lock the gate when they leave the garden for the security of the garden’s resources.

 - Gardeners have access to the garden at any time.
-However, the garden committee strongly recommends using the garden during daylight hours if you can, using a buddy system when arriving or departing after dusk or early in the morning, and carrying a cell phone with you when you visit the garden if possible.
+However, the Garden Board strongly recommends using the garden during daylight hours if you can, using a buddy system when arriving or departing after dusk or early in the morning, and carrying a cell phone with you when you visit the garden if possible.

-- Suspicious or illegal activity should be reported immediately to the authorities and the garden committee should also be notified.
+- Suspicious or illegal activity should be reported immediately to the authorities and the Garden Board should also be notified.

 - Failure to maintain these security measures could result in revocation of your plot and privileges, without reconsideration.

 - THEFT AND VANDALISM

 - Theft and vandalism are fairly common in community gardens.
 Gardeners should report any theft or vandalism immediately to authorities and to the Garden Board. ● All gardeners should help with repairs and replanting as needed if the garden or any gardeners’ plots are damaged by theft or vandalism.